 The Virginia legislature, known as the General Assembly, consists of the Senate and the House of Delegates.
 This branch of government makes and changes the laws of the Commonwealth of Virginia.
 There are 140 legislators - 40 Senators and 100 Delegates.
 Senators serve four-year terms and Delegates serve two-year terms.
 The General Assembly convenes each year on the second Wednesday in January.
 In even-numbered years, the session is held for 60 days.
-In odd-numbered years, the session is held for 30 days.
+In odd-numbered years, the session is held for 30 days (although frequently extended to 45 days).
 The General Assembly reconvenes on the sixth Wednesday after adjournment of the regular session for the purpose of considering the Governor's recommendations and vetoed legislation.
 Bills that become law at a regular session are effective the first day of July following adjournment of that session unless otherwise specified.

 Executive Branch agencies perform the analysis of legislation submitted during the General Assembly session and provide a summary of that analysis to the Governor for his review.
 The Legislative Action Summary (LAS) is the vehicle for this analysis.
 The analysis contained in the LAS serves as the basis for the Governor's recommendation to support or oppose a bill.
 The Governor's Policy Office coordinates the Governor's review of LASs and notifies the Secretary of Public Safety of the Governor's position on a bill.
 The Secretary of Public Safety subsequently notifies the Department of Juvenile Justice of the Governor's determination.